Çatalhöyük: Culture

 As a part of ritual life, the people of Çatalhöyük buried their dead within the village.
-Human remains have been found in pits beneath the floors and, especially, beneath hearths, the platforms within the main rooms, and under beds.
+Human remains have been found in pits beneath the floors and especially beneath hearths, the platforms within the main rooms, and beds.
 Bodies were tightly flexed before burial and were often placed in baskets or wound and wrapped in reed mats.
 Disarticulated bones in some graves suggest that bodies may have been exposed in the open air for a time before the bones were gathered and buried.
 In some cases, graves were disturbed, and the individual's head removed from the skeleton.
 These heads may have been used in rituals, as some were found in other areas of the community.
-In a woman's grave spinning whorls were recovered and in a man's grave, stone axes.
-Some skulls were plastered and painted with ochre to recreate faces, a custom more characteristic of Neolithic sites in Syria and at Neolithic Jericho than at sites closer by.
+In a woman's grave, spinning whorls were recovered and in a man's grave, stone axes.
+Some skulls were plastered and painted with ochre to recreate faces, a custom more characteristic of Neolithic sites in Syria and Neolithic Jericho than at sites closer by.

-Vivid murals and figurines are found throughout the settlement, on interior and exterior walls.
+Vivid murals and figurines are found throughout the settlement on interior and exterior walls.
 Distinctive clay figurines of women, notably the Seated Woman of Çatalhöyük, have been found in the upper levels of the site.
 Although no identifiable temples have been found, the graves, murals, and figurines suggest that the people of Çatalhöyük had a religion rich in symbols.
 Rooms with concentrations of these items may have been shrines or public meeting areas.
 Predominant images include men with erect phalluses, hunting scenes, red images of the now extinct aurochs (wild cattle) and stags, and vultures swooping down on headless figures.
 Relief figures are carved on walls, such as of lionesses facing one another.

 Heads of animals, especially of cattle, were mounted on walls.
 A painting of the village, with the twin mountain peaks of Hasan Dağ in the background, is frequently cited as the world's oldest map, and the first landscape painting.
 However, some archaeologists question this interpretation.
 Stephanie Meece, for example, argues that it is more likely a painting of a leopard skin instead of a volcano, and a decorative geometric design instead of a map.